xz3t/milestone-4/README.md

 ### Toasts messages/alerts
 - used to give users feedback when actions for ex. login, logout, add/remove or update shopping bag, checkout.
-- toasts messages top border are color coded for a better user feedback (green = success, red = error, blue = informational)
+- toasts messages top border are color coded for a better user feedback (green = success, red = error, blue = informational).
 - can be dismissed by any click outside the toast or on X in right corner.

 ### User account
-- django allauth app implemented that take care of register/login/logout/reset password functionality
+- django allauth app implemented that take care of register/login/logout/reset password functionality.

 ### Profiles
 - My Profile store all detail and delivery information used by user.